Getting started

 Risk Review

-I identify the biggest AI risks for a growing firm where more people, more matters, and more tools create more exposure.
+I identify the biggest AI risks for a growing firm:

 Confidentiality and privilege risks